Pleasure World Tour: Conception and rehearsals

 The tour is directed and produced by The Squared Division, an Australian creative duo composed of Ashley Evans and Antony Ginandjar.
 The team previously collaborated with Tsai on her Ugly Beauty World Tour and her album Pleasure.
 Tsai seeks to extend the album's thematic concept, "pleasure is not a sin, and desire deserves to be embraced", through the tour, inviting the audience to rediscover genuine happiness with her in the "Garden of Earthly Delights".
 Marking her first-ever performance at the Taipei Dome, the tour showcases an elevated production scale and an innovative stage design that surpass all of her previous concerts.

 Tsai also plans to travel to Los Angeles in November 2025 for a month-long intensive training program covering fitness, dance, and vocal performance to prepare for the scale and demands of such a large venue.
+Lee Po-hsi, general manager of Farglory Dome, stated that Tsai‘s team spent nearly a month at the Taipei Dome preparing the stage, equipment, and rehearsals to ensure that the stage design, equipment, and performance effects could be fully realized at the venue.